coderefinery/ase-workshop-2019/ase-talk.md

 - [1] Beyond Legacy Code - Nine practices to extend the life (and value of) of Your Software , by David Scott Bernstein
 - [2] Test Driven Development: By Example, by Kent Beck
 - [3] Modern C++ Programming with Test-Driven Development, by Jeff Langr
+- [4] Pro Git, by Scott Chacon and Ben Straub
-- tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux
+- [5] tmux 2 productive mouse-free development by Brian Hogan, The Pragmatic Programmers / Chapter 5 pair programming with tmux